Every Albertan who is at least 18 years old should have:

 It’s recommended that anyone interested in making a will consult a lawyer, who can help prepare your will.
-If you don’t have a lawyer, you can contact the Law Society of Alberta’s Lawyer Referral service program at 1-800-661-1095.
+If you do not have a lawyer, you can contact the Law Society of Alberta’s Lawyer Referral service program at 1-800-661-1095.

 Reviewing your will